greenm01/ec4x/docs/ec4x_specs.md

 Movement across the lanes is explained in Section 4.

-Players start the game with one homeworld (Class P6 planet with a Rich solar system and 500 PU) 250 Satoshis (SAT) in the treasury, one spaceport, one shipyard, one fully loaded ETAC, a cruiser, two destroyers, and two scouts.
+Players start the game with one homeworld (Class P6 planet with a Rich solar system and 500 PU) 250 Monero (XMR) in the treasury, one spaceport, one shipyard, one fully loaded ETAC, a cruiser, two destroyers, and two scouts.

 Each player's homeworld should be placed on the outer ring, as far as strategically possible from rival home system(s).